-There are various reasons patients have their breast implants removed such as changes in aesthetic preferences and concerns about their health.
-Women experiencing these issues travel to see Dr. Eric Wright for breast implant removal (explant surgery) in Little Rock from North Little Rock, Conway, Benton, Hot Springs, throughout greater Arkansas, across the country, and internationally for his specialized expertise in these complex breast procedures.
+There are various reasons patients have their breast implants removed, such as changes in aesthetic preferences and concerns about their health.
+Women experiencing these issues travel to see Dr. Eric Wright for breast implant removal (explant surgery) in Little Rock from Fayetteville, Jonesboro, Conway, Hot Springs, Pine Bluff, throughout greater Arkansas, across the country, and internationally for his specialized expertise in these complex breast procedures.

 Breast Implant Removal Before & After Photos